michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ```

 Create a shared pvc for the backup, this pvc must be Read Write many and must be snapshotable which is the case of azure file csi.
-I you don't have such storageclass available you can use this [solution](https://github.com/kubernetes-csi/csi-driver-nfs) based on a nfs share.
+I you don't have such storageclass available you can use [nfs-csi-driver](https://github.com/kubernetes-csi/csi-driver-nfs) based on a nfs share and which
+support volume snapshot.
 ```
 cat<<EOF | kubectl create -f -
 apiVersion: v1